amantrip/4156-PublicPreAssignment/assignment.md

 # COMS W4156 Individual Assignment 1

 For this assignment you will be building a very simple HTTP REST API that returns information about the amount of garbage collected throughout New York City during September 2011.
-This data is provided through [NYC Open Data](https://data.cityofnewyork.us/Environment/DSNY-Collection-Tonnages/ewtv-wftx) and can be accessed using the Socrata Open Data (SODA) API using resource key `ewtv-wftx`.
+This data is provided through [NYC Open Data](https://data.cityofnewyork.us/Environment/DSNY-Collection-Tonnages/ebb7-mvp5) and can be accessed using the Socrata Open Data (SODA) API using resource key `ebb7-mvp5`.
 Your API will need to answer four questions:

 * How many tons of refuse were collected during the month in a given burough and community district?